-There are a variety of factors driving demand, including the need for resilient distribution networks and better cost efficiencies, growing storage space requirements for goods, and the rise of eCommerce (Knight Frank).
+The warehousing sector in Africa has been steadily growing over the past decade.
+There are a variety of factors driving demand, including the need for resilient distribution networks and better cost efficiencies, growing storage space requirements for goods and the rise of e-commerce.

 With the cost of moving goods in Africa being almost three times higher than in developed countries, accounting for as much as 75 percent of retail prices, Africa is in need of investment and modernisation across the warehousing and logistics sectors.